 About this project:

 This is a guide that will help you set up MAME to emulate a Silicon Graphics Indy with a 100MHz MIPS R4600, 128MB of RAM, and 24-bit XL graphics.
-As of right now the emulator lacks networking and is fairly slow, meaning it's only really good for exploring the OS itself.
-Have patience with it and don't expect too much from it.
-I would also like to offer a shout out to everyone who worked on MAME and/or hosts these files.
-Thank you for making the preservation of this awesome software possible.
+Below are the instructions for running IRIX 6.5.22 off a pre-made disk image.
+Check out the installation guide for instructions on how to make your own disk image and install IRIX from scratch.
+As of right now the emulator is fairly slow, meaning it's only really good for exploring the OS itself and a few basic programs.
+Have patience with it and don't expect too much.
+I would also like to offer my thanks to everyone who worked on MAME and/or hosts these files.
+Thank you all for making the preservation of this awesome software possible.
+Please send any donations to the MAME project or IRIX Network Forums.

 Files you will need: